47chapters/letsgo/docs/backgound/architecture-and-technology-choices.md

 ### Technology choices

-The technology choices in LetsGo had been dictated by the desire to make working with LetsGo exciting during the day and boring at night, while future-proofing your application to the foreseable extent.
+The technology choices in LetsGo had been dictated by the desire to make working with LetsGo exciting during the day and boring at night while future-proofing your application to the foreseeable extent.
 This means striking a balance between modern technologies that are at the same time battle-tested and avoiding vendor-specific solutions.

 LetsGo embraces JavaScript-based technologies, including [Node.js](https://nodejs.org/) and [Typescript](https://www.typescriptlang.org/), across all of the components containing code (_web_, _API_, _worker_).
 While other technologies are more suitable in specific circumstances, JavaScript remains the most popular programming language on the planet, with a readily available expertise and talent base.

-LetsGo targets excusively [Amazon Web Services](https://aws.amazon.com/) (AWS) as the cloud provider of choice.
+LetsGo targets exclusively [Amazon Web Services](https://aws.amazon.com/) (AWS) as the cloud provider of choice.
 While no strong technical reason exists to choose AWS over other cloud providers, it was a matter of focusing the energy on the one cloud provider that is the leader of the pack and the popular choice for new SaaS applications.

 LetsGo normalizes on [Docker](https://www.docker.com/), specifically Docker images, as a packaging mechanism for application code, and on environment variables as a runtime representation of all configuration settings.
 This applies to all code components of your app (_web_, _API_, _worker_).
-While AWS often provides a vendor-specific code distribution mechanisms that may be more efficient, docker images provide the most flexibility when it comes to changing your hosting model in the future, including moving to a different cloud provider.
+While AWS often provides vendor-specific code distribution mechanisms that may be more efficient, docker images provide the most flexibility when it comes to changing your hosting model in the future, including moving to a different cloud provider.

 The _web_ component is a [Next.js](https://nextjs.org/) application based on the [App Router](https://nextjs.org/docs/app) paradigm.
-Next.js builds on the [React](https://react.dev/) framework, which remains the most popular frontend framework today with an ongoing investments and support.
+Next.js builds on the [React](https://react.dev/) framework, which remains the most popular frontend framework today with ongoing investments and support.

 The _API_ component is an [Express](https://expressjs.com/) HTTP server.
 Express is the most popular server-side framework for implementing HTTP applications and it existed for years.

 Both the _web_ and _API_ components are deployed as separate [AWS AppRunner](https://aws.amazon.com/apprunner/) services.
-Across the different ways of hosting HTTP workloads in AWS, the AppRunner strikes a balance between simplicity and control that feels adequate for new SaaS applications.
+Across the different ways of hosting HTTP workloads in AWS, AppRunner strikes a balance between simplicity and control that feels adequate for new SaaS applications.
 Given that integration with the AppRunner relies on Docker images, there is a relatively easy migration path to a more complex and flexible hosting solution like AWS ECS if your app needs it in the future.

 The _worker_ component is a TypeScript module deployed as an [AWS Lambda function](https://aws.amazon.com/pm/lambda) behind an [AWS SQS Standard Queue](https://aws.amazon.com/pm/sqs).
 This is a rather conventional way of implementing the worker in AWS with a long history behind it and the stability that comes with it.

-The _database_ consists of a single [DynamoDB](https://aws.amazon.com/pm/dynamodb) table with a very specific structure and usage patten desribed in [Data model](./data-model.md).
-AWS offers a large selection of database solutions, and many would not even consider DynamoDB a "database" (although it certinaly meets the [Merriam-Webster definition](https://www.merriam-webster.com/dictionary/database)).
+The _database_ consists of a single [DynamoDB](https://aws.amazon.com/pm/dynamodb) table with a very specific structure and usage pattern described in [Data model](./data-model.md).
+AWS offers a large selection of database solutions, and many would not even consider DynamoDB a "database" (although it certainly meets the [Merriam-Webster definition](https://www.merriam-webster.com/dictionary/database)).
 Dynamo was selected for a few reasons.
 It has a long history behind it with the stability that comes with it.
 It has a pure play-as-you-go pricing model.
 Lastly, and perhaps most importantly, its feature set is very limited, which makes the migration to a more sophisticated database solution easy, in case you need it.

 For authenticating access to the _web_ and _API_ components, LetsGo offers two levels of abstraction.
 On one hand, it provides an open [trust model](./authentication-authorization-and-trust.md) where you can bring your own authentication provider.
-On the other hand, it provides a prescriptive guidance and built-in support for [Auth0](https://auth0.com).
+On the other hand, it provides prescriptive guidance and built-in support for [Auth0](https://auth0.com).

-For subscription management and payment processing, LetsGo provides support for [Stripe](https://stripe.com/) using [Stripe Elements](https://stripe.com/payments/elements), which offer the most customizationn flexibility.
+For subscription management and payment processing, LetsGo provides support for [Stripe](https://stripe.com/) using [Stripe Elements](https://stripe.com/payments/elements), which offers the most customization flexibility.

 ### Technology un-choices

 One of the areas where LetsGo is completely unopinionated is the UI framework or a design system for the _web_ component.
-This is where most apps want to bring out their own ideas to differentiate themselves.
-LetsGo makes it abundantly clear you need to bring your own UI framework and design system by using plain HTML with the black Times New Roman font on white background across all components of the _web_ that are included.
+This is where most apps want to bring out their ideas to differentiate themselves.
+LetsGo makes it abundantly clear you need to bring your own UI framework and design system by using plain HTML with the black Times New Roman font on a white background across all components of the _web_ that are included.

 ### Related topics